tm507211/Vector/README.md

 # Vector
-Simple C++ library implementing 2D, 3D, and 4D vectors and 3D and 4D Matrices.
+Simple C++ library for implementing vector and matrix math for use in 3D graphics.